rcifw/rcifw.github.io/docs/getting-started/import-export-data.md

 [localuser@localmachine ~]$ cp ~/cluster_mnt/clusterfile ./ # fetch from cluster
 [localuser@localmachine ~]$ fusermount -u ~/cluster_mnt    # unmount
 ```
+#### BMRC

+For those in the BMRC looking to use `sshfs` to connect to the BMRC storage from CHPC, please see the [tutorial on Box](https://wustl.box.com/s/mjm79f3idcivvm2km0k8je10hd37rrdm).
+This will describe a simplified process to setup direct access to your storage on CHPC.

 ### sftp + Python

 [Python](https://www.python.org/) is a programming language that is widely-used for scientific computing.
 You can transfer files over sftp directly from your Python scripts using [Paramiko](https://www.paramiko.org/).
 This functionality is particularly powerful when combined with Python's interactive [Jupyter notebooks](https://jupyter.org/).
 See the full API documentation [here](https://docs.paramiko.org/en/3.3/api/sftp.html).